ezekiel-charo/usable-db/README.md

 # Simple RDBMS - Pesapal Junior Dev Challenge '26

-A relational database management system built from scratch in TypeScript, featuring SQL parsing, query execution, Primary key constraint, and CRUD operations.
+A relational database management system built from scratch in TypeScript, featuring SQL parsing, query execution, primary key constraint, and CRUD operations.

 ## Overview

-This project implements a working RDBMS to learn demonstrate understanding of how databases work under the hood.
+This project implements a minimal but functional RDBMS to demonstrate understanding of database internals such as schema enforcement, query parsing, and execution.

 ## Quick Start (60 seconds)